Shayan5422/Smart-T-shirt/README.md

 - **Session History**: Track progress over time with detailed history views
 - **Comprehensive Reports**: Generate detailed reports including ECG, stress, and meditation data

+## 💡 How It Works

+The Smart T-Shirt Monitor operates within a comprehensive system architecture:

+1. **Data Collection**: ECG data is captured by sensors embedded in the smart t-shirt
+2. **Data Transmission**: Sensor data is transmitted to the backend server
+3. **AI Analysis**: The backend processes the ECG data through artificial intelligence models to:
+   - Determine if the heart rhythm is normal or abnormal
+   - Identify specific cardiac conditions when present
+   - Calculate stress levels and HRV scores
+4. **iOS App Display**: Results and analysis are sent to the iOS app for real-time visualization
+5. **Alert System**: Abnormal patterns trigger alerts on the app with emergency calling options
+6. **Data Storage**: All sessions are stored for historical analysis and medical review

+This architecture enables detailed medical-grade analysis while maintaining a user-friendly interface for everyday health monitoring.

 ## 🚀 Installation

 ### Requirements